 - primary polydipsia, a condition in which excess thirst makes you drink too much

-- syndrome of inappropriate anti-diuretic hormone (ADH), which makes your body retain water
+- syndrome of inappropriate antidiuretic hormone (SIADH), which makes your body retain water

-- diabetes insipidus, a rare condition in which the body doesn’t make ADH
+- diabetes insipidus, a rare condition in which the body doesn’t make antidiuretic hormone

-- Cushing syndrome, which causes high cortisol levels (rare)
+- Cushing syndrome, which causes high cortisol levels (this is rare)

 Certain factors increase your risk for low blood sodium, including: